agatakolohe/roboger/README.md

 - Click on the link to my repository: [My Repository](https://github.com/agatakolohe/roboger.git)
 - Click on the green "Code" button and copy the repository URL
 - Open your terminal and use the command `git clone https://github.com/agatakolohe/roboger.git` into the directory you would like to clone the repository
-- Open in text editor to view vode and make changes
+- Open in text editor to view code and make changes

 ## Known Bugs